kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 ## Builtin

 :::warning
-The builtin gateway is currently experimental and is enabled with the kuma-cp flag `--experimental-meshgateway` or the environment variable `KUMA_EXPERIMENTAL_MESHGATEWAY`
+The builtin gateway is currently experimental
 :::

 The builtin type of gateway is integrated into the core Kuma control plane.